Hamstring Strain Treatment Using LLLT/PBMT

 Key Points

-- Typical symptoms include sharp pain in the back of the thigh, stiffness, pain when stretching the leg, or discomfort when walking or running.
+• Typical symptoms include pain at the back of the thigh, stiffness, pain when stretching or bending the knee, and difficulty walking or running.

 What is Hamstring Pain

-Hamstring pain typically refers to discomfort or injury in the group of muscles at the back of the thigh.
-The hamstrings are responsible for bending the knee and extending the hip.
+Hamstring pain refers to discomfort or injury in the muscle group at the back of the thigh.
+The hamstrings bend the knee and extend the hip.

 Causes of Hamstring Pain

-- Previous hamstring injuries that have not fully healed
+• Previous hamstring injuries that have not fully recovered

 Symptoms